Salmon-Computer-Vision/salmon-computer-vision/README.md

 has limited RAM as it would optimize the TensorRT model to use less RAM.

-The `.tar.gz` zip files contain the entire dataset whereas the `.pt` file is the original pre-trained model.
+The `.tar.gz` zip files contain the entire dataset whereas the `.pt` file is the pre-trained model.
 The `.engine` files are the exported model for the Jetson Nano.

 * Labels only ([GitHub
   repo](https://github.com/KamiCreed/salmon-count-labels.git)).